eugenium/eugenium.github.io/Students/index.md

 An exciting open question in deep learning is how to effectively learn in online and non-stationary settings.
 Continual learning aims to learn new tasks (with potentially few samples) while retaining knowledge of old tasks.
 A few related publications:

 -Aljundi, Caccia, Belilovsky, Caccia et al Online Continual Learning with Maximally Interferred Retrieval  <br>

--Caccia, Belilovsky et al Online Learned Continual Compression with Adaptive Quantization Modules
+-Caccia, Belilovsky et al Online Learned Continual Compression with Adaptive Quantization Modules<br>

--Hu et al Drinking from a Firehose: Continual Learning with Web-scale Natural Language
+-Hu et al Drinking from a Firehose: Continual Learning with Web-scale Natural Language<br>
 -Lin et al Conditional Computation for Continual Learning